Lightnet/vuethreeeditor/README.md

 # Vue Three Editor

+# Packages:
+- vue
+- three
+- troisjs
+- express
+- axios
+- vite
+- mongoose

 # Information:
   Work In Progress!

-  To develop vuejs threejs editor in module design format.
+  To develop vuejs, Troisjs and threejs editor in module design format.

+  Troisjs package reduce time to develop on vuejs components.

 # Notes:
 - troisjs package can render client only and not SSR server render.